Professor and George F. Farris Chair in Entrepreneurship

 Selected Research Publications

 - Ted Baker & Friederike Welter.
 2017.
 Come on out of the ghetto, please! – Building the future of entrepreneurship research.
 International Journal of Entrepreneurial Behavior and Research.
-In press.
+Forthcoming.

 - Per Davidsson, Ted Baker & Julienne Senyard.
 2017.
 A Measure of Entrepreneurial Bricolage Behavior.
 International Journal of Entrepreneurial Behavior and Research, 23(1): 114-135.